 Why, then, is it important?
-Because our conventionally assumed or conferred language and knowledge largely configure our pattern of understanding and engagement with others.
-How we think, speak and document will determine what we do.
+It is because our conventionally assumed or conferred language and knowledge largely determine our pattern of understanding and engagement with others.
+How we think, speak and document will then configure what we do.
 If our language eschews personal resonance and understanding, our actions will follow suit.

 Any System, in excess, will offer specious clarity and certainty.
-We must be vigilant; an overreaching scientism will become a pyrrhic progress.
-Overusing the language, understanding and interventions of disease in the territory of disease is such a seductive but debilitating error.
+So we must be vigilant in our applications of 'science'; an overreaching scientism will become a pyrrhic progress.
+Overusing the language, understanding and interventions of disease in the territory of dis-ease is such a seductive but debilitating error.
 Like a mislocated expedition, it leads to a massive misapplication of effort and resources.

-Not only does this lose us efficiency and economy.
-The loss of personal understanding is even more serious: unnecessary attribution of illness mentality and behaviour can be profoundly disempowering.
-Myopic and inapt labelling generates its own disabilities.
+Such misapplication is bound to damage our efficiency and economy.
+The loss of personal understanding is even more serious: unnecessary medicalisation of distressed experience and behaviour can be profoundly disempowering.
+Myopic and inapt labelling then generates its own disabilities.
 The loss of personal language, autonomy, agency and responsibility - these are all causes and casualties of an over-reaching medical model.
-In our preoccupation to measure we often deskill and desensitise ourselves in the unmeasurable.
+In our current preoccupation to measure we often deskill and desensitise ourselves in the unmeasurable.
 A mind full of generic dicta, data and algorithms cannot heed the individual voice.

-Such losses can largely account for the recurrently exposed, shocking and grotesque examples of basic failures of care in hospitals - institutions which are heavily invested with high-technology and managed care-pathways.
+Such losses can largely account for the recurrently exposed, shocking and grotesque examples of basic failures of care in hospitals - institutions which are, by contrast, heavily invested with high-technology and managed carepathways.

-We are faced with a serious and perennial conundrum: in our muscular but blind resolve to treat, we may easily destroy the gentler sentience to heal and humanely care.
+We are faced with a conundrum very particular to our technology-dependent age: in our muscular but blind resolve to treat, we may easily destroy the gentler and more delicate sentience to heal and humanely care.
 Compassion may be powerful in effect, but it is fragile in viability: it needs a mindful and respectful space and ambience to survive.